Top 10 Natural food preservatives

 Advantages of naturally preserved food

-We can prevent the food from getting spoiled or rotten.
-We can preserve that food naturally so it will not lose its nutritional value.
-Naturally, preserved food ensures the availability of seasonal foods throughout the year.
-Foods that need to be transported to remote areas from the site of production are preserved naturally.
-Naturally preserved foods increase the availability of comfort foods (Ready-to-serve drinks, Instant mixes, etc.)
+Naturally preserved food ensures the availability of seasonal foods throughout the year.
+Foods that need to be transported to remote areas from the site of production can be very well preserved naturally.
+Besides, naturally preserved foods increase the availability of comfort foods (Ready-to-serve drinks, Instant mixes, etc.)

 How do natural food preservatives work?